 Other companies like German RepRap, Carbon 3D and EnvisionTec have also developed silicone 3D printing techniques and are making waves within the industry.
 Carbon 3D now offer a silicone urethane material for their range of resin 3D printers.
 And while the technology is still developing, early signs look promising for a range of industries.

-Part 2: Applications of Silicone 3D Printing
+Part 2: Silicone 3D Printing Applications

 One similarly futuristic industry increasingly relying on silicone is robotics.
 Engineers are constantly looking for ways to improve movement, durability and authenticity in their models, and silicone is perfect for this.